helloravisha/aws-elasticsearch-rest/README.md

 ## Load Balancer
 Load balancer provides high availability to the system, so i had leveraged elastic load balancer provided by AWS deployed across multiple Availability Zones.
 Load balancer in my current system talks to ECS for provding the required services.
-One point to note here is i had leveraged spring actuator health endpoint for getting the health of the system.
+One point to note here is, AWS Load balanacer requires certain health check point to be configured , i had leveraged spring actuator health endpoint for getting the health of the my system.

 ## Configuartion
 ![Alt text](docs/Loadbalancer.png)